My day for the

 Any Way You Plan It is Book 6 in The Upper Crust Series

 Book 1 – Any Way You Slice It

 Book 2 – Any Way You Dream It

 Book 3 – Any Way You Fight It.

 Book 4 – Any Way You Plan It

 Book 5 – Any Way You Want It

 About the author – Monique McDonell

 I am an Australian author who writes contemporary women's fiction including chick lit and romance.
-I live on Sydney's Northern Beaches with my husband and daughter, and despite my dog phobia, with a dog called Skip.

 I have written all my life especially as a child when I loved to write short stories and poetry.
 At University I studied Creative Writing as part of my Communication degree.
-Afterwards I was busy working in public relations I didn't write for pleasure for quite a few years although I wrote many media releases, brochures and newsletters.
+Afterwards when I was busy working in public relations I didn't write for pleasure for quite a few years although I wrote many media releases, brochures and newsletters.
 (And I still do in my day-job!)